LouisDumont/generative_inpainting/README.md

     * Put your own images in 'exemples/own_raw'
     * Run 'python3 experiences.py' from 'generative_inpainting'

-Bellow arethe instructions from the original repository.
+Bellow are the instructions from the original repository.

 # Generative Image Inpainting